eunicecwn/yogurt-ordering-system-y1s1/README.md

 * Inventory tracking per session
 * Sales reporting and analytics

----
-📄 License
+## 📄 License

-This project is created for academic purposes as part of AMCS1013 Problem Solving and Programming course.
+This project is created for **academic purposes** as part of AMCS1013 Problem Solving and Programming course.
 Not intended for commercial distribution.

 ---

-*Academic project developed for Problem Solving and Programming course*